Battle of Plains Store: Battle

 On the morning of May 21, Augur's leading forces, commanded by Colonel Benjamin H. Grierson, met Confederate troops near the junction of the Plains Store and Bayou Sara roads.
 Plains Store itself was located here.
 Taking the junction would secure a landing point for Banks and allow the two Union forces to join.
 The crossroads was defended by 600 men commanded by Colonel Frank P. Powers; Powers's force consisted of part of the 14th Arkansas Infantry Regiment (Powers'), a cavalry force, and Abbay's Mississippi Battery.
 Skirmishing continued while the main Union force arrived.
 As Confederate artillery fire prevented a Union advance, Union artillery was brought up at around 10:00 am and an artillery duel began.
-The Union artillery, consisting of the 5th U.S. Artillery, Battery G and part of the 18th New York Battery, were initially unable suppress the Confederate fire.
+The Union artillery, consisting of the 5th U.S. Artillery, Battery G and part of the 18th New York Battery, were initially unable to suppress the Confederate fire.
 Colonel N. A. M. Dudley then ordered the New York battery to withdraw, and replaced it with the 2nd Vermont Battery.
 Dudley also sent infantrymen forward to skirmish with the Confederates.
 Powers was outnumbered by the Union force.
 Around noon, Gardner sent Colonel William R. Miles with 400 infantrymen (known as Miles' Legion) and Boone's Louisiana Battery to support Powers.

 Before Miles arrived, Powers ran low on ammunition and withdrew from the field.
 Dudley's men occupied the junction after the Confederate withdrawal.
 Some Union artillery and the 48th Massachusetts Infantry Regiment was advanced up the road to Port Hudson, with the rest of the Union force remaining back around Plains Store.
 Miles had advanced through the woods and was not noticed by the Union troops.
 He divided his force into two wings: Major James T. Coleman took two companies to the right, and Lieutenant Colonel F. B. Brand took three companies to the left.
 Coleman's men came under fire from the advanced Union artillery.
 Attacking the guns, Coleman's troops overran them and routed the 48th Massachusetts.
 The Confederates were unable to take the cannons from the field because the battery horses had been killed.

 When the firing started, two Union regiments – the 116th New York Infantry Regiment and the 49th Massachusetts Infantry Regiment – were sent forward in support.
 The 49th Massachusetts engaged Coleman's men, and while Confederate artillery fire forced them to take cover, Coleman did not have enough men to attack.
 Brand was able to outflank the 116th New York, but the New Yorkers turned to face the Confederates and then charged them, driving them from the field.
 The Confederates withdrew to Port Hudson.